NapierDanel/SET08103Group15/CapitalCity-UseCase.md

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+Database contains population data of the world.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available to help the mayor make his descion.

 ### Failed End Condition

 No report is produced.

 ### Primary Actor

-HR Advisor.
+Mayor

 ### Trigger

-A request for finance information is sent to HR.
+A request from the Mayor.

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
-2. HR advisor captures name of the role to get salary information for.
+1. Mayor requests population of capital cities around the world.
-3. HR advisor extracts current salary information of all employees of the given role.
+2. Mayor extracts population information of all capital cities of the world.
-4. HR advisor provides report to finance.
+3. Mayor creates a report to help him with his descion.

 ## EXTENSIONS

-3. **Role does not exist**:
-    1. HR advisor informs finance no role exists.
+None.

 ## SUB-VARIATIONS